ScottyVenable/MyPal/quick_todo.md

 6. Resolve the merging conflicts from `Add comprehensive test suite for MyPal backend and frontend (237+ tests) #14` pull and then merge it with mypal-v0.3-alpha when merging conflicts are completed.
 7. Create a branch for `mypal-release`, `mypal-alpha`.
 Then merge `mypal-v0.3-alpha` into `mypal-alpha` and create a new branch to work on called `mypal-alpha-v0.4`.
 8. Remove "MyPal Live Logger" command window.
+9. Add to the instruction files that emojis are NOT to be used in code, only in chat is it okay but not when creating code.